Minimax signal detection in ill-posed inverse problems: Introduction

-Despite the growing number of works for the estimation problem in ill-posed inverse problems under the Gaussian white noise model \nref{1.01} (see, e.g., \cite{Bel-Lev}, \cite{cav}, \cite{Cav-Tsyb}, \cite{Cav-Gol-Lep-Tsyb}, \cite{Gol-Khas1}, \cite{Gol-Khas2}, \cite{Nuss}, \cite{Pins}), very little work exists for the corresponding detection problem, see, Section 4.3.3 of \cite{IS.02} and \cite{Er} (although their results are obtained from models that are neither formulated nor immediately seen as particular ill-posed inverse problems).
-It is our aim to present a general framework for the minimax detection study of the aforementioned ill-posed inverse problems.
-In particular, both rate and sharp asymptotics for the error probabilities in the minimax setup are studied in detail and minimax tests are constructed.
-By construction, however, the derived tests are, often, non-adaptive.
-In such case, minimax rate-optimal adaptive tests of rather simple structure for the various ill-posed inverse problems under study are also constructed.
-(We pinpoint that non-asymptotic minimax rates of testing for some of the ill-posed inverse problems under consideration are recently studied in \cite{LLM}.)
+Despite the growing number of works for the estimation problem in ill-posed inverse problems under the GWNM~(\ref{101}) (see, e.g., \cite{Cav-Tsyb,Cav-Gol-Lep-Tsyb,Gol-Khas2} and~\cite{Gol-Khas1}), very little work exists for the corresponding detection problem; see Section~4.3.3 of~\cite{IS02} and~\cite{Er} (although their results are obtained from models that are neither formulated nor immediately seen as particular ill-posed inverse problems), and~\cite{ISS11} for a problem related to the Radon transform (see also, the supplementary material \cite{ISS12}, Remark~6.1).
+Our aim is to present a~general framework for the minimax detection study of the aforementioned ill-posed inverse problems.
+(Nonasymptotic minimax rates of testing for some of the ill-posed inverse problems under consideration were recently studied in~\cite{LLM}.)\looseness=-1